Save money and improve performance by carefully managing your time-series data

 Continuous aggregates

-Performing analysis on time-series data often involves using aggregate functions to observe trends over time - functions like SUM(), AVG(), MIN(), MAX(), etc. These functions become slower over time as more and more data is aggregated, simply because more data exists.
-Regardless of how big and fast your server maybe, reading tens of millions of records to find the average hourly CPU usage over a month will still take time and resources.
+Performing analysis on time-series data often involves using aggregate functions to observe trends over time—functions like SUM(), AVG(), MIN(), MAX(), etc. These functions become slower over time as more and more data is aggregated simply because more data exists.
+Regardless of how big and fast your server may be, reading tens of millions of records to find the average hourly CPU usage over a month will still take time and resources.

 One potential solution is the materialized view feature of PostgreSQL, which persists the results of the query to disk as if it were a regular table.
 This is better than a regular view in PostgreSQL that executes the underlying query every time the view is referenced (which doesn't reduce any server load over time).
 The main limitation of materialized views is that they require additional development work to automatically stay up-to-date (e.g., utilizing triggers and stored procedures).

-In contrast, TimescaleDB provides a feature called continuous aggregates that enhances materialized views so that the aggregated data is intelligently kept up-to-date, refreshing only the portions of the view where underlying data has changed, on a schedule of your choice.
-If values were updated or deleted, only the time-range that was modified would be recomputed.
 This is a powerful feature that can improve the performance of historical queries.
 Additionally, because the data is persisted to disk, it can be used as a long-term store of the aggregated data.
 Even when older raw data is eventually dropped from the hypertable, the continuous aggregate retains the historical aggregation of that data.

 Therefore, continuous aggregates provide multiple benefits in the context of your data lifecycle.
-They provide an efficient way to query aggregated data (reducing query load on the raw data), and they provide long-term storage of aggregated data, decoupled from any modifications to the underlying raw data.
+They provide an efficient way to query aggregated data (reducing query load on the raw data), and they provide long-term storage of aggregated data decoupled from any modifications to the underlying raw data.

-function to move data and indexes over time.
+For self-hosted TimescaleDB, you can use tablespaces in conjunction with the move_chunk function to move data and indexes over time.

 Data retention